Growing and harvesting tips for the fall vegetable garden

 (See particular vegetables below for more specifics on cold tolerance.)

-In particular: From beets to turnips
+From beets to turnips

 You can eat both the greens and the beet roots.
 Harvest the roots when they’re 3-4 inches in diameter.
 Use a trowel or small digging fork to loosen the dirt.
 Then pull out by the bottom of the greens, being careful not to damage the greens.
 Cut the greens off about 2 inches above the beet and refrigerate separately.